paultopia/experimental-cryogen/resources/templates/md/posts/flask-heroku-postgres.md

 3. Install postgres locally, so you can use Heroku psql, pull down from Heroku to a local database, etc.

 4. Set up a python virtual environment.
 This is usually a good idea anyway, but particularly important here because you'll be using `pip freeze` to get the requirements for Heroku, so you want to make sure you have a self-contained and reproducible environment.

 I'm a big anaconda fan, so I just use [conda](https://conda.io/docs/user-guide/tasks/manage-environments.html) to handle this for me, but other virtual environment managers should work fine too.

 Incidentally, the following code assumes the latest version of Python 3.
 It'll probably work fine on Python 2 as well, but who really knows?

 4. Pip-install the following libraries.

-- **Flask** --- of course, this is a Flask-based tutorial.
+**Flask** --- of course, this is a Flask-based tutorial.
 It's about the easiest possible way to get basic web stuff happening in Python.

-- **Flask-Heroku** --- this is just a very simple library that takes care of getting the heroku environment variables and passing them to your flask application in the right way.
+**Flask-Heroku** --- this is just a very simple library that takes care of getting the heroku environment variables and passing them to your flask application in the right way.
 Not strictly necessary, but why make life harder for yourself?

-- **SQLAlchemy** --- the standard library for connecting to a relational database in Python.
+**SQLAlchemy** --- the standard library for connecting to a relational database in Python.
 It's really complicated, but it seems to work fine for me while only brushing the absolute surface, and with the help of the next library.

+It's worth noting that SQLAlchemy, contrary to the Zen of Python, seems to have a million different ways to do everything, so different tutorials and documentation might have slightly different approaches to the table creation syntax and such.

-- **Flask-SQLAlchemy** --- simplifies the SQLAlchemy API for Flask purposes.
+**Flask-SQLAlchemy** --- simplifies the SQLAlchemy API for Flask purposes.

-- **Psycopg2** --- Postgres database driver.
+**Psycopg2** --- Postgres database driver.

-- **Gunicorn** --- just a communication layer between the server and your code, probably not strictly mandatory in quick-and-dirty hack-together apps with only a couple of users, but never hurts and can help manage lots of requests at once should they happen.
+**Gunicorn** --- just a communication layer between the server and your code, probably not strictly mandatory in quick-and-dirty hack-together apps with only a couple of users, but never hurts and can help manage lots of requests at once should they happen.
 For more, see [this explanation of WSGI](https://www.fullstackpython.com/wsgi-servers.html), and [this real-life account](https://ironboundsoftware.com/blog/2016/06/27/faster-flask-need-gunicorn/).

 ## Step 2: Write some code